 Another overlooked piece of gear is the groin guard, and this obviously protects your down below!
 If you haven’t worn one before they can feel quite awkward at first to move around with it.

 There are many different types of groin guards that you can get.
 I personally like to use ones with extra ab and side protection.
-However I know some people that feel limited in their movement and prefer less padding.
+However, I know some people that feel limited in their movement and prefer less padding.
 If you are a beginner, I’d always go with the extra protection if you’re not sure.

-Check out options on Amazon here.
+Check out my top 10 groin guard options here or see options on Amazon here.

 7. Dumbbells / Egg weights